 UC San Diego professor Brian Keating wanted to understand how our solar system, our galaxy, our universe came to be.

 The big bang theory didn’t fully explain the properties of our universe.
-So he built a telescope at the South Pole to detect signals from the earliest time possible, billions of light years away.
-This journey led him down ...
+So he built a telescope at the ...
 Read more →